Essential Truss Types for Efficient Residential Construction

 Pratt Roof Truss

+The Pratt Truss is another popular choice for residential roofs.
+It features vertical members that handle compression and diagonal members that take tension.
 This truss is known for its excellent load distribution.
 It can span up to 20 meters, making it a versatile choice for a range of residential applications.

 Hip Roof Truss

+Hip Trusses are key parts of hip roofs.
+Their design’s four sides integrate seamlessly with the building’s walls.
+The trusses provide key support for homes and businesses.
+They make the structures stronger and more attractive.
 Designing hip trusses can be harder and more costly.
 This is especially true for larger spans.
-It's due to their structural complexities.
+It’s due to their structural complexities.
 Yet, they are robust.
 This makes them durable.
 They are ideal for areas prone to harsh weather.

 Builders collaborate with architects in a unified effort.
 They customize hip truss designs to meet specific project requirements.
 They balance function and aesthetics.

-A diagram showing common components of a hip roof truss.
+A diagram showing common components of a Hip Roof Truss.

-Example of a hip roof truss.
+Example of Hip roof truss.

 Gable Roof Truss